Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Setup Guide
 Once the plugin is downloaded, installed and enabled, you can add a new NinePatchButton node to your scene and it can be used in the place of a normal Button or TextureButton.

 To get started you must first set load your `Normal Texture` into `Script Variables/Normal Texture` (like you would with a Texture Button) and then head to `TextureRegion` in the Bottom Panel and set it up like you would with a NinePatchRect.
 Once that is done you can start adding the textures of your choice for the NinePatchButton with the `Pressed Texture`, `Hovered Texture`, `Disabled Texture`, and `Focused Texture` properties, just like you would do with a Texture Button.
-The rest of the settings work more or less just like you'd expect with any BaseButton, except for the lack of being able to add text to the button (a solution is being investigated).
+The rest of the settings work more or less just like you'd expect by looking at their names or by looking at how they worked with the original Button.
+Nevertheless, all the settings/functions of the NinePatchButton is explained in detail below.

 ## Settings